 Incidents which fall short of the threshold could include an accusation that is made second or third hand (by someone who did not witness the alleged incident) and the facts are not clear, or the member of staff alleged to have done this was not there at the time; or there is confusion about the account.

 Whether an incident constitutes an allegation and hence needs to be dealt with through these procedures, may need to be discussed between the LADO and the employer’s safeguarding lead.
 If it falls short of this threshold there may still be a role for the LADO to provide advice and support to the employer.
 Where the matter constitutes a conduct or performance issue, the employer should follow the appropriate disciplinary procedures and let the LADO know of the outcome.

-Investigators should be alert to signs of organised or widespread abuse and/or the involvement of other perpetrators or institutions.
+Investigators should be alert to signs of organized or widespread abuse and/or the involvement of other perpetrators or institutions.
 They should consider whether the matter should be dealt with in accordance with complex abuse procedures which, if applicable, will take priority.
-See Organised and Complex Abuse Procedure.
+See Organized and Complex Abuse Procedure.

 3. Relevant statutory guidance